zchee/neovim-wiki/Relevant-old-patches-from-vim.md

  * The out-of-bound access was on  the array `*screenlineC[MAX_MCO]` (see the [diff](https://github.com/vim/vim/commit/5f95f288a2d303be1571e818655fd90e399ee58e#diff-ceb2e2231c5d45523135ca0cfc492792R349)).
 I grepped for `MAX_MCO` an checked every array of that length for out-of-bounds access in its scope (I did not check for called functions, e.g. `utfc_ptr2char(p, u8cc)` where `u8cc` was of length `MAX_MCO`).
 I did not find any.
  * The code for drawing on the screen was moved to the TUI, which was newly written.
  * Therefore, I believe the code that was patched does not exist in nvim anymore and the patch should be marked NA.
 Should ask [@tarruda](https://github.com/tarruda) for confirmation, though.

+* 7.4.733:
+ * test_listchars was converted to a lua test in https://github.com/neovim/neovim/pull/2492
+ * Since no file is sourced anymore, the behavior of the lua test should not depend on the setting of `ff`
+ * Cannot seek confirmation on Windows, but a failing test would surely stand out
+ * Therefore I suggest marking this patch as NA.